International Paper

 176. Progress on commitment to ethical conduct and prohibition of corruption?

-The company reports that it conducts risk assessments, which are focused on corruption, procurement fraud, and aspects of business where it directly interacts with government officials.
-It also states that it provides training to the employees on anti-corruption and ethics-related topics.
+The company reports that it conducts risk assessments focused on corruption, procurement fraud, and business dealings with government officials.
+Furthermore, it provides training for employees on anti-corruption measures and ethics-related topics.
+However, this information is not externally verified.

 178. Disclosure of the company's management approach to tax and payments to governments?